Man faces 2 capital murder charges in Mississippi nun deaths

 “She doesn’t deserve to die like this, doing God’s work,” Morgan said, shaking his head.
 “There’s something wrong with the world.”

-Both women worked Man, 46, faces 2 at the clinic, where they gave flu shots, dispensed insulin and provided other medical care for children and adults who couldn’t afford it.
+Both women worked at the clinic, where they gave flu shots, dispensed insulin and provided other medical care for children and adults who couldn’t afford it.

 Their stolen car was found abandoned a mile from their home, and there were signs of a break-in, but police haven’t disclosed a motive.